 Now we’re not talking that to follow Christ’s example that you have to take out a bucket when people come visit and have them sit on your couch and literally wash their feet.

 That’s not what the passage is saying.
 Thankfully.
 Especially if I went to your house.
-I hate doing laundry so much that I end up wearing the same pair of socks multiple times.
+I hate doing laundry so much that I end up wearing the same pair of socks for at least three days.

 Anyways, in Biblical times it was customary for the lowest person of the household to do the washing of others’ feet since everyone back then wore flip-flops and their feet would get all dusty.